The 5 Best Fire Inspection Software Tools for 2026

 Pros

-• One-click deficiency-to-proposal conversion and AHJ submissions (via Brycer's The Compliance Engine, IROL, and LIVSAFE) keep jobs moving without manual re-entry between steps
+- One-click deficiency-to-proposal conversion and AHJ submissions: Deficiencies convert to proposals and AHJ submissions go out through Brycer's The Compliance Engine, IROL, and LIVSAFE without manual re-entry between steps

-• Customer support is consistently described as hands-on, fast, and proactive, with dedicated account managers and documented same-day resolution on reported bugs
+- Customer support: Consistently described as hands-on, fast, and proactive, with dedicated account managers and documented same-day resolution on reported bugs

 Cons